The Virginia Beach Bash

 Schedule (2015 schedule coming soon)

 Save money by registering before Friday, March 1st!

 "The Virginia Beach Bash" features nationally and internationally recognized experts in the art and craft of teaching and staging combat for the stage and screen as well as techniques for capturing and editing action for TV and film.
 This workshop is geared primarily to those who have an interest in historical and cultural martial arts forms and techniques as adjusted for performance.
 The workshop appeals most to actors, directors, fight directors, stunt performers, filmmakers (e.g. directors, editors, post production), Renaissance Fair actors and historical event re-enactors.

-Classes are offered at the beginning, intermediate and advanced levels and include instruction in a wide spectrum of styles and weaponry from both Western and Asian cultures as well as opportunities to produce, film and edit action sequences.
-Students interested in filmmaking will receive instruction and have the opportunity to film action, coordinate with a director and stunt coordinator.
+Classes are offered at the beginning, intermediate and advanced levels and include instruction in a wide spectrum of styles and weaponry from both Western and Asian cultures as well as opportunities to direct, film, edit and treat action sequences.
+Participants interested in filmmaking will receive instruction and have the opportunity to film action, coordinate with a director and stunt coordinator.